CLOVIS-AI/Decouple/core/README.md

 # Module core

+Component behavior specification.

-This module contains the various interfaces of the OpenSavvy UI with no implementation.
+This module specifies which components are included as part of the Decouple project.

-A UI implementation is represented by implementing [the UI interface][opensavvy.ui.core.UI].
-Individual components are grouped by kind (buttons, inputs…) into their own interface.
+Components are declared as interface methods.
+Top-level functions are provided to call them easily.

+At the root of the Compose call hierarchy, a style instance should be installed.

+# Package opensavvy.decouple.core

+Overall utilities and entry points for the Decouple component collection.

-# Package opensavvy.ui.core
+# Package opensavvy.decouple.core.atom

-The core interface.
+Small components used to build more complex ones.

-# Package opensavvy.ui.core.basic
+# Package opensavvy.decouple.core.layout

-Basic components (buttons, inputs…).
+Components related to layout management.

-# Package opensavvy.ui.core.layout
+# Package opensavvy.decouple.core.navigation

+Components related to navigation.

+This package is not a navigation framework, it just stores a standard way to represent destinations so UI components can list them.
+If you're searching for a complete navigation framework, we recommend looking at our `extra-navigation` module.

-# Package opensavvy.ui.core.theme
+# Package opensavvy.decouple.core.theme

 Visual customization of a UI implementation (light/dark color scheme, typography…).

-# Package opensavvy.ui.core.progression
+# Package opensavvy.decouple.core.progression

 Management of asynchronous operations.